rodrigomanhaes/should-splinter/README.rst

 should-web
 ==========

-Should-DSL matchers for tests/specifications using Splinter.
+Should-DSL matchers for web application tests using `Splinter <http://splinter.cobrateam.info>`_ framework.

 For using the matchers, you should import::